-- For confidentiality, do not include clients names.
+- For confidentiality, do not include client names.
 Simply state the general location of the job, e.g. private client, London SW3.

-- No need to add reference details or wages on your CV
+- Don't add reference details on your CV

 - Don’t use fancy or coloured text, it looks unprofessional and is difficult to read!

 - Don’t be afraid to go onto more than one or two pages – your CV will be sent to clients who are looking to read all about you, not to skim over